Contact Me

 Savannah Skinner

 Growing up with a database administrator for a mom gave me and my siblings a strong love for technology.
-I was the classroom IT girl who doodled on the corner of her homework.
-This passion for both art and technology led me to web design and development, a way of marrying my natural skills and interests..
+I was the classroom IT kid who doodled on the corner of their homework.
+This passion for both art and technology led me to web design and development, a way of marrying my natural skills and interests.

-My philosophy towards design and development have been fairly simple: keep it pretty but maintain usability.
+My philosophy towards design and development has been fairly simple: inuitive, efficient, and beautiful.
 What I create should be relevant, pleasing to look at, intuitive to use, and easily maintained.
 I bring this mindset to every project and strive to improve a little more each day.
-If you’d like to see my progress please visit the projects page.
+My current interest lies in accessibility.
+Every person should have equal and fair access to the web, and I'm constantly learning and growing towards that goal.

 This portfolio serves as a playground to try out ideas, a gallery to showcase my progress, and an introduction to those who’d like to know more.
 If you are interested in working with me, see my resume and what I can do on the skillset page.
 If you see something you’d like more information on, reach out to me using the contact page.
 Feedback in the form of constructive criticism, commendation and general advice is always appreciated.